 This is personal preference, but I find the lack of page-turn buttons on my iPad, where I most often use the Kindle app, to be a drawback.
 Moving my thumb half an inch and tapping or wiping to turn the page isn’t that big of a deal, but as I previously mentioned, 100 pages of it will show you just how nice those buttons are.

 One of the more annoying drawbacks of the iOS Kindle app is that it doesn’t have access to the Kindle store, due to some restrictions put in place by Apple.
 The Android app does have access to the store, and presumably the Windows app does as well.
 However, because so many people like to read on their iPads, the lack of access on iOS can be a drawback.
+(A recent overhaul of Apple Books might make it a lot more usable.)

-And if the very small form factor of the Kindle is something you really want, the size of a tablet could be a drawback — though you can always use it on your phone, which makes it especially easy to travel with.
+And if the very small form factor of the Kindle is something you really want, the size of a tablet could be a drawback—though you can always use it on your phone, which makes it especially easy to travel with.
 Many people find that the size of their phone isn’t good for reading, though, so that could be another drawback.

 Which Should You Choose?